 To help wade through the noise, Williamson leans on his family and coaches for advice.
 He also talks with the players at the colleges he visits.

 South Carolina point guard PJ Dozier, Clemson forwards Jaron Blossomgame and Elijah Thomas and a handful of players from North Carolina have been sought out by the country’s No. 2 overall prospect in the 2018 class.

 None, however, have reached Williamson’s stratosphere, especially not in high school.

 “I think, from an athletic standpoint, you think of a guy like Shawn Kemp, but I don’t think Shawn Kemp could handle the ball like him,” Rich said.
 “Because a lot of people talk about his dunks – but the most underappreciated value is his ability to get to the lane to dunk, which means he can handle the basketball.

 “He’s explosive.
 And he understands, because of his feel for the game, he knows how to get to the basket.”

-In the meantime, Williamson’s focus is on the upcoming AAU season, which gets underway later this spring when his team, South Carolina Supreme, hits the Adidas Gauntlet.
+Meantime, Williamson’s focus is on the upcoming AAU season, which gets underway later this spring when his team, South Carolina Supreme, hits the adidas Gauntlet.